'Help I'm in crisis'

 NHS Shropshire, Telford and Wrekin - Mental health services

 BeeU - A partnership of different services offering support and advice to children, young people, and families, in Shropshire and Telford & Wrekin.
-This partnership is made up of Beam, Healios, Kooth and CAMHS.
+This partnership is made up of Healios, Kooth and CAMHS.

 • Healios - A leading digital provider of mental health, autism, and ADHD services for children and young people aged 25 and under.